Baptouuuu/Sy/docs/Form.md

 var form = builder.createForm('form name');
 ```

-The string used here is the one returned by `MyFormType.getName()`, so be careful in the naming to not overrideyour form types.
+The string used here is the one returned by `MyFormType.getName()`, so be careful in the naming to not override your form types.